 The brain is a pretty remarkable piece of machinery.
 It turns out that it’s possible to strengthen long-term memories during sleep.
 In a recent study, researchers found that sleep makes the brain slightly more efficient at storing and retrieving memories.
 Here’s how:

 In sleep, the brain processes memories of the day, processes dreams, and consolidates everything we learn in a life.
 This process, called memory consolidation, has become especially important in recent years, as many of us now work on our computers, smartphones, and tablets for hours each day.
 Because of this, scientists have become increasingly interested in how the brain consolidates memories during sleep.

 Sleep is a relatively unknown key to healthy living.
 Still, the nightly slumber is where memories are forged – and where they are transformed from fleeting impressions into the permanent, indelible memories that guide us through the rest of the day.
 Not only does sleep allow the brain to process and consolidate memories, but it also helps to strengthen them.

 While we may not be able to control our dreams, it is possible to control the depth of our sleep.
-During sleep, the brain undergoes three stages of processing.
+It is also likely to diagnose and treat sleep disorders.
+Many sleep disorders centers (Gwinnett Sleep, for example) tend to do studies related to the latter, and provide comprehensive solutions to those who suffer from any sleep-related disorders.
+From studies, results seem to show that during sleep, the brain undergoes three stages of processing.
 First, sensory information is converted into electrical signals and sent to the cortex, the most recently evolved portion of the brain associated with sight, hearing, and motor stimulation.
 This process is called synaptic consolidation because it allows the brain to integrate new memories into existing cognitive structures.